 An experienced and expert team: Our track record goes back to 2001 when the World Heritage Team was established by Dorset and Devon County Councils, and hosted by Dorset.
 Some of the Trust staff have worked with the council team, and the current staff that you see on our contact page have more than 50 years combined experience in aspects of World Heritage Site management.

-Locally focused: In addition to meeting the obligations of UNESCO, the Jurassic Coast Team and now Trust have always tried to maximise the benefits to the local population of this incredible global designation.
+Locally focused: In addition to meeting the obligations of UNESCO, the Jurassic Coast Trust has always tried to maximise the benefits to the local population of this incredible global designation.
 A study commissioned by Dorset County Councils working with the Team and Trust showed that World Heritage Status has led to an economic gain of up to £111m GVA per year and the creation of up to 2,000 jobs.
 Download the report here.

 The recent transition of Site Management from the County Councils to the Jurassic Coast Trust has been generously supported in part by the Heritage Lottery Fund.